 Colleague B:That’s fine by me since I can earn interest without doing anything other than depositing my virtual assets onto a platform for a while.
 On top of it all, the interest rates are really attractive!

 Mr. Chin:High “interest” may sound appealing, but you must not overlook the risks too.
 Apart from the potential loss from price drops, which may not be covered by the interest earned, platforms providing staking services present an even greater risk.
-As most virtual asset platforms are not regulated, their operations may lack transparency, making it difficult for investors to assess their robustness and credibility.
+Investors may come across virtual asset services or products on the internet offered by platforms that are not regulated by the Securities and Futures Commission of Hong Kong (SFC).
+The operations of these platforms may lack transparency, making it difficult for investors to assess their robustness and credibility.
+Investing in the services or products of these platforms may be completely unprotected.
+If these platforms have no connection to Hong Kong, local regulators and law enforcement may have no jurisdiction over them.
 In case of disputes, investors may not be able to file a complaint.
 What’s more, if these platforms cease operations, collapse, suffer from cyberattacks or become involved in frauds, investors may not be able to withdraw virtual assets from their accounts, or lose all their investments on these platforms.

 Colleague B:Are you serious?
 Would it be safer to choose those well- known platforms then?

 Mr. Chin:I am serious.
 Large platforms may not be necessarily safer.
-Last year, several large virtual asset platforms collapsed or closed, and many investors suffered losses.
+Several large virtual asset platforms had collapsed or closed, and many investors suffered losses.
 It is possible that investors may lose all their capital.

 Colleague B:It seems that investors participating in “staking” are not protected.

-Mr. Chin:Actually, Securities and Futures Commission made a statement earlier to remind investors of these risks.
+Mr. Chin:Actually, the SFC made a statement earlier to remind investors of these risks.
 It also pointed out that “staking” services or any other virtual asset arrangements offering returns to investors could amount to unauthorised collective investment schemes (CISs) and may be highly risky.
 Investors will have no protection under the Securities and Futures Ordinance.

 Colleague B:“Staking” is also a CIS?